yanivyacoby/harvard-cs290-instructional-materials/index.md

 ---

-> **Note:** This website currently only contains the materials for the fall 2022 offering of the seminar.
-We will update it with the spring materials by the summer of 2023.
-While the fall semester primarely focused on skill-building, the spring semester will focus more on:
-* Mental health in academia
-* Diversity and leadership in tech
-* Power dynamics in scientific communities and research in context {: .prompt-warning }

 This website contains the complete materials for Harvard's 2022-2023 offering of CS290, the **Seminar on Effective Research Practices & Academic Culture**.
 This seminar is **mandatory** for all entering Computer Science (CS) doctoral students.
 Although the seminar was designed for CS doctoral students in mind, we believe these materials can be useful to the **broader community**.